Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{Projectivity}

+A \emph{smooth projective variety} is a compact complex manifold which admits a holomorphic embedding into a complex projective space.
 A \emph{Moishezon manifold} is a connected compact complex manifold bimeromorphic to a complex projective variety \cite{Ueno:1975} p.
 26. \begin{theorem}[Biswas \& McKay \cite{Biswas.McKay:2016} p.
 3 corollary 2] If a Moishezon manifold \(M\) admits a holomorphic Cartan geometry then \(M\) is a connected smooth complex projective variety.
 If the holomorphic Cartan geometry on \(M\) drops to a complex manifold \(M'\) then \(M'\) is also a connected smooth complex projective variety. \end{theorem} Hence the classification of holomorphic Cartan geometries on Moishezon manifolds follows immediately from the classification of minimal geometries on connected smooth complex projective varieties.
 Henceforth we focus on the latter classification exclusively, but we note that all of our results about smooth projective varieties immediately generalize, by this theorem, to Moishezon manifolds.